COMING SOON $79.99 (hard cover)

 Burgundy Vintages – A History from 1845 will be available in hardcover and ebook.
-It is expected that hard cover book orders will be shipped by mid-December and the e-book is anticipated to be available early in 2019.
+We will receive the hardcover books from the printers in January and will start to fulfill presale orders immediately.
+The e-book is anticipated to be available early in 2019.
 Vintages will be available to all in late January/early February.

 In Burgundy Vintages, Allen and Doug provide the reader with in-depth assessments of each vintage: what the growing season was like, how the wines have evolved, and what the future is likely to hold.
 Tasting notes provide further insight into the wines produced and what to buy, sell and drink — all especially critical as the price of Burgundy continues to escalate.

 The book also describes how modern Burgundy was formed.
 It is the narrative of a journey that begins in 1845 with the oldest wine the authors have tasted and that articulates how, over the course of the ensuing 170 years, Burgundy’s culture, philosophy and techniques of winegrowing and winemaking all changed significantly.
 Even the vision of vinous beauty has inexorably transformed.
 Burgundy Vintages seeks to enrich the reader’s understanding of modern Burgundy by reconciling its present with its past even as it evolves in ways undreamed of a century ago.